 - Your dentist may recommend a root canal if sensitivity has become severe and persistent.

 Also, to prevent the worsening of teeth sensitivity, it is better to take precautions.

+Keeping the proper oral hygiene routine helps in fighting off sensitivity.
+Brushing, flossing, and rinsing with mouthwash is vital to oral health.
 If you are suffering from teeth grinding, you can opt for a mouth protector.
-Watch your diet by including teeth-healthy foods like celery, carrots, apple, and cheese, and by avoiding sugary and acidic foods.
+Watch your diet by including teeth-healthy foods like celery, carrots, apples, and cheese, and avoid sugary and acidic foods.